rabecker2/YosemiteSnowDepths/README.md

 # "exportBoulderHeight... .txt" = the distributions of boulder height used for the samples from Tuolumne Meadows and Lyell Canyon, which are in preparation for publication with Quaternary Science Reviews.

 # "monte_carlo_... .txt" = the samples that we fed into v.
 3.0.3. of the Balco et al. (2008) calculator in our ad hoc Monte Carlo approach to using it.

+# "sample_data_... .txt" = the summary and details on our calculated snow-shielding corrections for the Tuolumne Meadows and Lyell Canyon Be-10 samples